Kitchen Romances

 The charm of the constable

-In classic English detective fiction, one of the dangers of being a maid in a house where a murder has been committed is the introduction of the constable to the scene.
+Kitchen maid and constable In classic English detective fiction, one of the dangers of being a maid in a house where a murder has been committed is the introduction of the constable to the scene.
 The constables are most decidedly charming to the maids and inevitably end up being invited to the kitchen for a cup of tea and cakes.

 My favorite example of constabulatory charm exists in the form of Martha Grimes' Sergeant Wiggins, who more than once has pried apt and dreadful facts from the housekeeper or maid over tea and cakes in the kitchen.
 Wiggins is assisted in his charm to the women in the kitchen by the fact that he is a dreadful hypochondriac.
 It is well known that, at least in fiction, male hypochondriacs somehow ooze sex appeal.